-Since then Yarema built his business the way he crafts his hardwood floors and other works of art; step by step with an eye to detail.
+Since then, Yarema built his business the way he crafts his hardwood floors and other works of art, step by step with an eye to detail.
 Many companies boast they have been doing hardwood floors for three generations.
-John brings a deep love for his craft, knowledge earned through many years of trial and error and an eye for design and art.
-If other companies have generations of experience in stock solutions to unique problems, then Yarema trumps them with the ability to treat each project as its own entity.
+John brings a deep love for his craft, the knowledge earned through many years of trial and error, and an eye for design and art.
+If other companies have generations of experience in stock solutions to unique problems, then Yarema trumps them with the ability to treat each project as its entity.
 There are no stock solutions for John Yarema.
-John is keenly aware of the need for sustainability in today’s world and while he knows no business is truly sustainable, he strives to bring forth the best product possible while using the most sustainable methods.
+John is keenly aware of the need for sustainability in today’s world.
+While he knows no business is truly sustainable, he strives to bring forth the best product possible while using the most sustainable methods.
 He prefers to use local materials.
-He does not deal in stock solutions to flooring problems.
+He does not deal with stock solutions to flooding problems.
 Each project is unique to the building.
 The wood tells you where to go.

 John has done projects all over the world for individuals and corporations.
-From the mosaic at Fortaleza Hall and the to magnificent depictions of biblical scenes and breath-taking tapestries in hardwood from nature John brings consummate artistry and craftsmanship to every project he takes on.
-When I talked to him he was in the middle of a project in Michigan but graciously took time from his busy schedule to discuss Yarema Creative Hardwood Flooring and his philosophy with me.
+From the mosaic at Fortaleza Hall and the magnificent depictions of biblical scenes and breath-taking tapestries in hardwood from nature, John brings consummate artistry and craftsmanship to every project he takes on.
+When I talked to him, he was in the middle of a project in Michigan but graciously took time from his busy schedule to discuss Yarema Creative Hardwood Flooring and his philosophy with me.

 Yarema Creative Hardwood Flooring may be contacted by phone at 248-798-8388 or by email firstname.lastname@example.org.